btcpayserver/btcpayserver-doc/Payjoin-spec.md

 If a payjoin is possible, the receiver sends back a `payjoin transaction proposal` which represents a transaction or PSBT signed by the receiver.
 Such proposal includes additional inputs or outputs from the receiver.

-The sender validates this `payjoin transaction proposal`, sign it and broadcast the resulting valid `payjoin transaction`.
+The sender validates this `payjoin transaction proposal`, signs it and broadcasts the resulting valid `payjoin transaction`.

 ## Difference with Bustapay

 The [bustapay (BIP79)](https://github.com/bitcoin/bips/blob/master/bip-0079.mediawiki) proposal has been written as a proposal protocol for payjoin.

 We initially implemented it, but found out that the specification was missing certain important aspects.
-Also, because this is a new proposal, we expect that even our own proposal will experience breaking changes in the following week and months.
+Also, because this is a new proposal, we expect that even our own proposal will experience breaking changes in the short-term.
 As such, we preferred writing our own specification for the time being.
 Once the specification stabilizes and has gone through review and testing by the community, we will decide whether we will submit to the BIP process, or if we can just modify bustapay BIP79.